mohitmanuja/Android-Assignment-AP/README.md

 ## Overview

 The Image Grid App is an Android application that efficiently loads and displays images in a scrollable grid.
-This project demonstrates asynchronous image loading, caching mechanisms, and smooth scrolling without using any third-party image loading libraries.
+This project demonstrates asynchronous image loading, caching mechanisms, and smooth scrolling without using any third-party image-loading libraries.

 ## Features

 ### 1. Simple and Concise API
-   - Load images into ImageViews with just a few lines of code.
+   - Load images into ImageViews just like any other image-loading library.

-   - Intuitive and easy-to-understand interface for seamless integration into your projects.
+## Things I have done to optimize performance

-### 2. Automatic Caching
+### 2. In memory Caching and Disk management
-   - Images are automatically cached in memory and disk to improve performance and reduce network calls.
+   - Images are automatically cached in memory and disk to improve performance and reduce redundant network calls.
-   - Efficient caching strategy ensures that frequently used images are readily available, enhancing user experience.
+   - Efficient caching strategy (LRU Cache) ensures that frequently and recently used images are readily available.

 ### 3. Downscaling
-   - Optionally downscale images to reduce memory usage and improve loading times, especially for large images.
+   - Optionally downscale images to reduce in-memory usage and improve loading times.
-   - Specify custom downscale options to tailor the image loading process according to your application's requirements.

-### 4. Cancellation
-   - Supports cancellation of image loading tasks to optimize resource usage.
-   - Easily cancel ongoing image loading tasks to prevent unnecessary work and improve responsiveness.

-### 5. Memory Management
+### 4. Memory Management
    - Efficient memory management to limit the memory footprint of cached images.
    - Automatically evicts least-recently-used images from memory cache to prevent out-of-memory errors.

-### 6. View Lifecycle Handling
+### 5. View Lifecycle Handling/Cancellation
    - Listens to the view lifecycle events to cancel image loading tasks when the associated ImageView is detached from the window.
-   - Prevents memory leaks and improves efficiency by canceling tasks for detached views.
+   - Prevents memory leaks and improves efficiency by cancelling tasks for detached views.

-### 7. Error Handling
+### 6. Error Handling
    - Gracefully handles errors such as IOExceptions during image loading, ensuring robustness and reliability.
    - Provides clear error messages and fallback options to enhance user experience.

-### 8. Cache Size Management
+### 7. Cache Size Management
    - Manages cache size to prevent it from growing too large.
-   - Automatically evicts least-recently-used images to free up memory and maintain optimal performance.
+   - Automatically evicts the least recently used images to free up memory and maintain optimal performance.

+### 8. ThreadPool Executor
+   - A fixed-size Thread Pool Executor is employed to prevent network bandwidth congestion caused by an excessive number of concurrent network requests.

+### 8. Background Task:
+   - All I/O (disk read and write) and network operations are executed on background threads.

 ## Requirements